Skip to main content

 Measures quarterly changes in employer labor costs.
 The wages and salaries component for private industry workers (Series CIU2020000000000I) is used to adjust wage data forward from the BLS survey date to the report’s tax year (see Section 09).

-Maps each U.S. county (FIPS code) to its Core Based Statistical Area (CBSA/MSA) code, which is used to match the owner’s county to the correct BLS metropolitan wage data.
-Counties not assigned to an MSA are classified as rural and use state-level wage data via the fallback methodology (Section 10).
+Maps each U.S. county (FIPS code) to its Core Based Statistical Area (CBSA) code — a CBSA is either a Metropolitan or a Micropolitan area — which is used to match the owner’s county to the correct BLS metropolitan wage data.
+Counties not in a metropolitan area are classified as nonmetropolitan and use state-level wage data via the fallback methodology (Section 10).

 Proficiency-to-Percentile Mapping